 This initiative began in 2018 in recognition of IUPAC’s Centenary in 2019, and while it was created to kick-off IUPAC’s anniversary year in a very visible way, the end goal was to showcase the value of Chemistry (and chemists!) and to inform the general public as to how the chemical sciences contribute to the well-being of Society and the sustainability of Planet Earth.
-The most recent finalists for 2021 were announced in October 2021 and detailed in the Oct 2021 issue of Chemistry International (CI).
-The finalists for 2019 and 2020 also summarized HERE.
+The most recent finalists for 2022 will be announced in October 2022 and detailed in the Oct 2022 issue of Chemistry International (CI).
+The finalists for 2019, 2020, and 2021 are summarized HERE.

 What is an “Emerging Technology?”